neilslater/games_dice/README.md

     5d10k2

+When rolled, this will score from 2 to 20 - the sum of the two highest scoring ten-sided dice, out of five.

 #### Aliases

 Some combinations of modifiers crop up in well-known games, and have been allocated single-character

+This is an alias for "exploding" dice:

     5d10x

+When rolled, this will score from 5 to theoretically any number, as results of 10 on any die mean that die rolls again and the result is added on.

 ## Contributing